-With the vibrant colours of nature, fall is the perfect time to enjoy some colorful crafting with kids.
+With the vibrant colors of nature, fall is the perfect time to enjoy some colorful crafting with kids.
 This easy paper apple craft is a lovely idea for fall which can keep those little hands busy for quite some time.
 This involves a lot of cutting and gluing and is a great craft to work on kids’ scissor skills and fine motor skills.

 If you are looking for more fall craft ideas, check out this collection of fall crafts for kids where you will find tons of gorgeous crafts for preschoolers, kindergarteners, and elementary school kids.